osemuaimiosior/duction/Readme.md

-Duction is an EPR system built on Hyperledger Fabric with AI integartion of efficiency
+Duction is an EPR system built on Hyperledger Fabric with AI integration of efficiency

 🌾 ERP Blueprint for a Rice Protein & Starch Business
 1. Procurement & Raw Material Management